Advertiser Disclosure

 8. Gambling

 If you want to make a trip to a casino during your Hawaiian vacation, you came to the wrong place.
-Hawaii doesn’t have casinos, nor does it allow for gambling on board a ship, or anyplace gambling activities can take place.
+Hawaii doesn’t have casinos, nor does it allow for gambling on board a ship or anyplace gambling activities can take place.
 Hawaii doesn’t have a lottery either, so the price to live in paradise won’t be covered by your (unlikely) lottery win.

 9. No Billboards

 In Hawaii, it’s illegal to put up a billboard.
 Of course, that makes sense when you’ve got ridiculously gorgeous natural splendor stretching out on all sides.
-Why would you want to pollute that experience with some unnecessary advertising?
+Why would you want to pollute that experience with unnecessary advertising?
 In 1927, more than 20 years before it became a state, Hawaii banned billboards so that they wouldn’t detract from the state’s natural beauty.

 10. Chickens and Roosters

 Roosters and chickens roam free, wandering aimlessly all over the islands.
 Most locals agree that wild chickens proliferated after Hurricane Iniki ripped across Kauai in 1992, destroying chicken coops and releasing domesticated hens and roosters.
-Now, these birds can be found crowing at all hours of the day and night to the delight or dismay of tourists and locals alike.
+Now, these birds can be found crowing at all hours of the day and night to the delight and dismay of tourists and locals alike.

-How to Stay Safe in Hawaii
+How To Stay Safe in Hawaii

 Emergency Contacts in Hawaii